Greg Kelser

-Gregory Kelser (born September 17, 1957) is a retired American basketball player and current television color commentator.
-Kelser was a key member of the 1979 NCAA Champion Michigan State Spartans and spent six seasons playing professionally in the National Basketball Association.
+Gregory Kelser (born September 17, 1957) is an American former professional basketball player and current television color commentator.
+Nicknamed "Special K", Kelser was a key member of the 1979 NCAA Champion Michigan State Spartans and spent six seasons playing in the National Basketball Association (NBA).

 Early life

 Kelser grew up in a military family, spending part of his childhood in Okinawa, Japan.
+His father, Walter Kelser Jr., was a monumental influence on his life.
 He credits his exposure to military discipline with contributing to his later success in athletics.
 Kelser stated, "A military background helped me a lot.
 My mother stressed and my dad enforced a respect for authority.
 It was a time when you knew your place.
 That transferred easily to the court and the classroom.
 I always knew who was in charge.
 It was my job to listen and learn."
+Raised Catholic, he attended a parochial middle school in Boston where he was the only Black student.

 Amateur career

 Upon graduating from Henry Ford High School in Detroit in 1975, Kelser was brought to Michigan State by Gus Ganakas, who left the head coach position after Kelser's freshman season.
 In East Lansing, Kelser earned him the sobriquet "Special K", a play on the Kelloggs breakfast cereal.
-In his junior year (the freshman year for new additions Earvin "Magic" Johnson and Jay Vincent) under coach Jud Heathcote, the Spartans squad had an impressive season, racking up a 25–5 record, the Big Ten Conference title, and a berth in the 1978 NCAA tournament, where they made it to the regional finals before losing narrowly to eventual champion Kentucky, 52-49.
+In his junior year (the freshman year for new additions Earvin "Magic" Johnson and Jay Vincent) under coach Jud Heathcote, the Spartans squad had an impressive season, racking up a 25–5 record, the Big Ten Conference title, and a berth in the 1978 NCAA tournament, where they made it to the regional finals before losing narrowly to eventual champion Kentucky, 52–49.

-Then, as a senior, he and Johnson led the Spartans to the 1979 NCAA tournament championship, defeating Larry Bird and Indiana State 75-64.
+Then, as a senior, he and Johnson led the Spartans to the 1979 NCAA tournament championship, defeating Larry Bird and Indiana State 75–64.
 The title was the first in the school's history.
 Kelser was often on the receiving end of spectacular alley-oop passes from Johnson and later wrote a book about his basketball experiences at MSU.

 On the 1979 NCAA Division I Basketball Championship Game, Kelser said, “My biggest thrill in basketball was playing in a game that featured Larry and Magic – two of the greatest players in NBA history.
 It was the way it should have been, Magic and Bird playing for the national title.
-That’s why that game is still talked about today.
-The memory is made more special, because I got a chance to be a difference maker, and, that’s something I’m proud of.”
+That's why that game is still talked about today.
+The memory is made more special, because I got a chance to be a difference maker, and, that's something I'm proud of.”

 Kelser finished his career at Michigan State averaging 17.5 ppg and 9.5 rpg and was named third-team All-American.
 In addition, he was a two-time Academic All-American.
 He was the first Big Ten Conference player, and remains the only player in Spartan basketball history, to score over 2,000 points with over 1,000 rebounds.